Forced Oscillation Identification and Filtering from Multi-Channel Time-Frequency Representation: Mathematical Background

 \subsection{Dissipating Energy Flow Method}

 The first steps of the DEF method are \cite{MASLENNIKOV201755}:

 \begin{itemize} \item \textit{PMU data pre-processing}.
 PMU angles for voltages and currents should be unwrapped.
-Replace missing PMU data (NaN) and outliers with interpolated data. \item \textit{Frequency identification} of the sustained oscillation. \item \textit{Filtering the component of interest} around the identified frequency applied to the variables of interest for DEF calculation (i.e. active and reactive power, voltage magnitude, angle, and frequency). \end{itemize}
+Replace missing PMU data (NaN) and outliers with interpolated data.
+Extract low frequency trend of the signals. \item \textit{Frequency identification} of the sustained oscillation. \item \textit{Filtering the component of interest} around the identified frequency applied to the variables of interest for DEF calculation (i.e. active and reactive power, voltage magnitude, angle, and frequency). \end{itemize}

-Then, the flow of dissipating transient energy is calculated in the branches of the systems for the filtered components.
-The rate of change of the dissipating energy flow allows tracing the source of sustained oscillations.
-The flow of dissipating energy, for specific filtered components in a branch $ij$ from bus $i$, is expressed by integrating over the system trajectory as follows \cite{MASLENNIKOV201755}:
+The flow of dissipating energy, for specific filtered components in a branch $ij$ from bus $i$ to bus $j$, is expressed by integrating over the system trajectory as follows \cite{MASLENNIKOV201755}:

-where $P^i$ and $Q^i$ are the active and reactive power flows in branch $i$, $\theta^i$ is the bus voltage angle, and $v^i$ is the bus voltage magnitude.
+where $P^{ij}$ and $Q^{ji}$ are the active and reactive power flows in branch $ij$, $\theta^i$ is the voltage angle, and $v^i$ is voltage magnitude of from bus.
 Subindex $h$ indicates that the filtered magnitudes corresponding to $h$ oscillatory component.
+The integration limits are determined from the instant when sustained oscillations have significant magnitude.

 The value and sign of the rate of change of $W_h^{ij}$ have a physical interpretation as the amount and direction of the dissipating energy flow.
 It indicates the direction of the source location relative to the branch $ij$.
-Positive rate of change of $W_h^{ij}$ means the source is located behind bus $i$, and a negative value means the source is located behind bus $j$ or branch $ij$ is the source \cite{Maslennikov2020}.
+Positive rate of change of $W_h^{ij}$ means the source is located behind bus $i$, and a negative value means the source is located behind bus $j$ or branch $ij$ is the source.
+Finding a source of dissipating energy is equivalent to the finding of a source of negative damping\cite{Maslennikov2020}.
 For discrete PMU signals, a discrete-time approximation has the form:

-where $m$ represents the time instant.
-The integration limits are determined from the transient when sustained oscillations have significant magnitude larger than noise.